OpenFabrics/sunfish_docs/Sunfish Doc.md

 ### 3.2.2 Strategy
 Standardize on models of composable fabric resources based on the Redfish (DTMF) and Swordfish (SNIA) schema.

-Analyse specific tasks which applications and administrators need to perform to access and/or manage composable fabric resources (and ‘fabric management objects’) at an appropriate level of abstraction.
+Analyze specific tasks which applications and administrators need to perform to access and/or manage composable fabric resources (and ‘fabric management objects’) at an appropriate level of abstraction.

 Extract a suitable model of such abstracted resource objects and functional operations, and define the necessary Actors and their roles in the message and work flows (APIs) that accomplish the specific tasks.
-* Specific tasks = use cases; EG., creating shared regions of FAM, binding (mapping) shared regions of FAM to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc.
+* Specific tasks = use cases; e.g., creating shared regions of FAM, binding (mapping) shared regions of FAM to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc.
 * Actors = Software stack entities or hardware embedded processors
 * Fabric resources: any resource that might be made available to an application thread as an OS resource; EG. Memory, Fabric Attached Memory (FAM), GPUs, CPUs, storage, remote storage, etc.
 * Fabric management objects:  any resource that an administrator might need to manipulate to establish proper behavior of the fabrics that interconnect the composable resources; EG., fabric switches, fabric gateways, firewalls, etc.